Kitura/kitura.dev/content/docs/guides/configuring/swiftnio.md

 ## Using Kitura WebSocket NIO

-[Kitura WebSocket NIO](https://github.com/IBM-Swift/Kitura-WebSocket-NIO) and [Kitura WebSocket](https://github.com/IBM-Swift/Kitura-WebSocket) have seperate GitHub repositories, but an identical API.
+[Kitura WebSocket NIO](https://github.com/IBM-Swift/Kitura-WebSocket-NIO) and [Kitura WebSocket](https://github.com/IBM-Swift/Kitura-WebSocket) have separate GitHub repositories, but an identical API.
 The underlying code, however is different in how it functions, so it is often helpful to include this snippet of code in your `Package.swift` file so that the correct package is used:
 ```swift
 // Use alternate implementation of Kitura-WebSocket while building in NIO mode
 if ProcessInfo.processInfo.environment["KITURA_NIO"] != nil {